maths/moodle-qtype_stack/doc/en/Developer/Documentation.md

 [MarkDown](http://daringfireball.net/projects/markdown/).
 This page is intended for people wishing to write, edit and translate the documentation.

+## Purpose and structure of the documentation

+Documentation serves a number of purposes.
+The main documentation is for teachers writing STACK questions and using STACK questions.

+Secondary documentation is design for

+1. Students (e.g. how to type in answers)
+2. Installation of the plugin
+3. Developers of the plugin

+The main documentation is arranged as follows.

+* About the project, community, etc.
+* Quick-start
+* Authoring individual questions (basically reference)
+  * Reference of features, e.g. inputs, castext, answert tests.
+  * Maxima features
+* Specialist tools - quthoring questions linking many features
+  * JSXGraph
+  * GeoGebra
+  * Parsons
+  * Matching
+  * Plots
+* Using questions (not Moodle quiz features)
+  * Testing
+  * Deploying random variants
+  * Reporting
+* Collaboration
+, * quality control, testing and maintaining questions
+  * Workflow
+  * Sample questions/question library
+* Topics - authoring example questions in different mathematical topics.

+* Moodle-specific features
+  * Setting up a quiz
+  * Import/export

+* Installation
+* Development of the plugin
+  * Development process, and other public docs
+  * Details of development plans, code structure etc. (in `/dev/`)

+* Student-focused documentation

 ## Markdown language

 * The [markdown](http://daringfireball.net/projects/markdown/) project external site.